Rational social distancing in epidemics with uncertain vaccination timing: Methods

-In what follows, we assume that the population consist of identical individuals.
-The fate of any given individual can be described as a series of discrete transitions from one compartment to the next, at random times.
-Instead of modeling these jumps, we calculate the expected probabilities $\psi_j$ of said individual being in any of the compartments $j$.
-We assume that this individual can chose a behavior $\kd(t)$ that is different from the average population behavior $k(t)$ and which influences the dynamics of these probabilities like
+In what follows, we derive the average behaviour of the population $k(t)$ as a Nash equilibrium arising from a mean-field game \cite{Bensoussan,Carmona}, directly following the framework set out by Reluga TC and Galvani AP~\cite{Reluga2011}.
+We assume that the population consist of a large number of identical individuals and that the effect of any given individual's behaviour on the outcome of the epidemic as a whole is negligible.
+The approach then focuses on one representative individual navigating the epidemic with the rest of the population being treated as an exogenous mean-field that evolves according to eqs.~\ref{dimlessgeneral}.
+The individual responds with its own behaviour to the course of the epidemic which is in turn determined by the population's behaviour.
+In a final step, the population behaviour is made to self-consistently arise from the individual's behaviour.
+In detail:

-with initial values $\psi_s(0) = s(0)$ and $\psi_i(0) = i(0)$.
-Being structurally quite similar to Eqs~\ref{dimlessgeneral}, these equations encode that the individual is infected by coming in contact with the population compartment $i$, which is obtained as the solution of those equations.
+The fate of the representative individual can be described as a series of discrete transitions from one compartment to the next, at random times.
+Instead of modeling these jumps, we calculate the expected probabilities $\psi_j$ of said individual being in any of the compartments $j \in s,i$.
+The dynamic equations for the individual can be constructed as follows: In analogy to the SIR model, the individual is infected by coming in contact with the population compartment $i$ and the infection rate depends on the probability of the individual being susceptible, $\psi_s$.
+We assume that the individual can choose a behaviour $\kd(t)$ that is distinct from the average population behaviour $k(t)$ and that only $\kd(t)$ has a direct influence on the infection rate of the individual.
+The recovery process of the individual naturally involves $\psi_i$ instead of $i$, so that we can write